Melinda Levin is a documentary filmmaker and a Professor in UNT's Department of Media Arts.

-Professor Levin will hold the UNT Institute for the Advancement of the Arts Fellowship in spring 2017, and will begin creating a new, multi-platform web production.
+Professor Levin held the UNT Institute for the Advancement of the Arts Fellowship in spring 2017, and will begin creating a new, multi-platform web production.
 MIDDLESEX: 42.°N, 71.°W is a geographically-based, multi-platform documentary based in Concord, Massachusetts, and will be directed alongside the design of an internet portal for location-based documentary production.
 Production will be anchored in an area of historical and cultural imporance: Walden Pond, the first battle of the American Revolutionary War, and home to Thoreau, Emerson, Hawthorne, the Alcotts, John Quincy Adams, and others.
 This documentary will analyze ecological, artistic, and cultural trends in this historically dense area of the United States.

 She is a contributor to a book on interdisciplinary scholarship, Sushi in Cortez: Essays from Mesa Verde, published by the University of Utah Press in 2015.
 Levin is currently in post-production on a co-directed documentary shot in Mongolia, about social and climate change in this harsh landscape.
 Mongolian Chronicles will conclude principal photography in 2017.
 Levin is completing direction on Cuban Earth, shot in Havana and Pinar del Río, Cuba.
 This film documents an urban performing arts troupe in rural Cuba.
 Professor Levin has been invited by the Cuban government to consult on best practices for independent documentary filmmaking, and will be traveling back to Cuba in 2017 to give intensive seminars in Havana.
 She co-edited a special issue on film and anthropology for the Journal of Film and Video, and her book, Post: Theory and Technique of Digital, Nonlinear Motion Picture Editing, co-authored with Fred P. Watkins, was published by Allyn and Bacon/Longman Press.
 Recent productions include River Planet, an international documentary about the Amazon, Danube, Los Angeles, Mekong and Rio Grande rivers, The New Frontier: Sustainable Ranching in the American West, and The Mayan Dreams of Chan Kom, shot in a traditional Mayan village in Mexico.